 When we provide services to a client, collection of your personal information is done in accordance with our client’s instructions.
 For more information, please contact the client.

-Expand the list below to see the types of personal information we collect from or on behalf of our clients, along with an explanation for why we collect them and where we get them.
+Review the list below to see the types of personal information we collect from or on behalf of our clients, along with an explanation for why we collect them and where we get them.

 Figure 1: Types of personal information collected to provide services to clients

 |Name(s) (current and former)||This is how we identify you.
 If we do not know who you are, we cannot provide services.
 Former names may be needed to conduct a complete background check, as old records may be held under a former name.||

 |Date of birth*||Along with your name, this serves to identify you as a unique individual, and is often required to perform services.||

 |Photograph||If our client asks us to create a profile or ID card for you following a background check, we may collect a photograph.
 Some services require us to collect a photo ID, which also contains a photograph.||